-Searchers say reported sighting of missing Maine teacher was a dead end
+Sheriff’s crime scene team closes off area in vicinity of where missing teacher was last seen

-Crews are preparing to search again Friday for Kristin Westra, who hasn’t been seen since late Sunday night or early Monday morning.
+The Cumberland County Sheriff’s Office said previously they’d received hundreds of tips, including one about a potential sighting.

-The Cumberland County Sheriff’s Office says they’ve received hundreds of tips, including one about a potential sighting.
+However, deputies say that lead was closed.

-However, deputies say that lead has been closed.
+The location where police are investigating is near 83 Gray Road in North Yarmouth.
+Again, police are not saying yet why they are here or how they were alerted to this area.
+We have no confirmation of anything at this point as it relates to the search for Kristin Westra. @WGME pic.twitter.com/j4cjhnwc7h

 Teams spent Thursday searching the woods and fields around Kristin’s North Yarmouth home.